EuroLinux/WSL/README.md

 ```

-MOTD was enabled in the `/etc/profile`, it's the easy and clean solution
+MOTD was enabled in the `/etc/profile`, it's an easy and clean solution
 ```bash
 echo '[ -e /etc/motd ] && cat /etc/motd' >> /etc/profile
 ```

-The `sudo`, `util-linux-core` and 'systemd' were packages installed
+The `sudo`, `util-linux-core`, and `systemd` were packages installed

 ```bash
 yum install -y sudo util-linux-core systemd
 ```

-Ands that's all
+That's all :)!

 ## Ultra short WSL cheatsheet